• Home

 Instructions

-• Peel, core, and chop the apple into small pieces.
+• Core, then chop the apple into small pieces.

 1 Honeycrisp apple

-• Add chopped apple and water to a medium sauce pan.
+• Add chopped apple and water to a medium saucepan.
+Cook at medium heat for about 5 minutes, until softened.

 1 Honeycrisp apple, ¼ cup water

-• Add cranberries to the cooked apples and continue to cook.
+• Add cranberries to the cooked apples and stir.
+Continue to cook for about 3 minutes, until the cranberries start to pop.

 2 cups fresh cranberries

-• After about three minutes the cranberries will start to pop.
-When they start to soften and pop, mash cranberries and apples using a food masher.
+• When the cranberries start to soften and pop, mash cranberries and apples using a food masher.

 • Add orange juice, brown sugar, and cinnamon.
 Stir to combine and cook for an additional 2 minutes.